p2panda/handbook/website/docs/specification/data-types/blobs.md

 title: Blobs
 ---

-The blob specification describes system schema and validation conditions used when publishing binary application data.
-Blobs require their own materialization logic and these system schema allow a node to distinguish blob documents from other application data and behave accordingly.
-Conceptually, blobs can be considered to be "attachments" on other documents.
+The blob specification describes system [schemas][schemas] and validation conditions used when publishing binary application data.
+Blobs require their own materialization logic and these system [schemas][schemas] allow a node to distinguish blob [documents][documents] from other application data and behave accordingly.
+Conceptually, blobs can be considered to be "attachments" on other [documents][documents].
 It is not intended that blobs alone serve as a general purpose content delivery system.
-We expect blobs to be attached to other documents via relation fields, replication and materialization logic can be optimized based on this assumption.
-See the [blob http specification][@TODO] to read how blobs are materialized and served on a node.
+We expect blobs to be attached to other [documents][documents] via relation fields, replication and materialization logic can be optimized based on this assumption.
+See the [blob http specification][blob-http] to read how blobs are materialized and served on a node.

 ## System schemas